aghosn/aghosn.github.io/_projects/dll.md

 ---
 layout: page
 title: DLL
-description: A generic double-linked list implementation for C
+description: 2021 - ongoing
-img: assets/img/DLL.png
+img: assets/img/DLL.jpg
 importance: 1
 category: Tools
 ---

-## Description
+## DLL: A Generic double-linked-list in C
+---

 Do you wish you had generic double-linked-lists in C?